Kotlin/kotlinx.serialization/docs-website/topics/serialization-create-and-use-serializers.md

 [//]: # (title: Create and use serializers)

-A serializer defines the structure of a Kotlin type in its serialized form, while formats such as JSON control how that structure is encoded.
+A serializer defines the structure of a Kotlin type in its serialized form, while format implementations such as `Json` control how that structure is encoded.

 ![Diagram where a Kotlin value is serialized by a serializer into a sequence of primitives, encoded by a format into encoded data, decoded back into a sequence of primitives, and deserialized by a serializer into a Kotlin value](serialization-encoding.svg){width="700"}